 - Do not share your password with anyone.

 - Do not share your challenge/response information with anyone.

-- Reuse your XID rather than creating one for each application.
+- Reuse your existing XID rather than creating one for each application you access.

 - Treat your XID, its password, and your challenge/response information as the keys to your digital identity.